LordRaydenMK/ehbtsl/deck/README.md

 ```
 <!-- .element: class="fragment" data-fragment-index="2" -->

 Note: Email and PhoneNumber get a wrapper type, name doesn't.
-There is a trade off.
+There is a trade off. <br/> SignUpId enforces that at least one of Email or PhoneNumber will be there

 >--